Colorado Man Daniel Larson Faces Federal Charges for Explosive Threats and Interstate Communications

 Potential Penalties

-If convicted, Larson faces severe penalties:
+If convicted, Larson faces serious consequences:

-• Each count under 18 U.S.C. § 844(e) carries a maximum sentence of 10 years in prison.
+• Each count under 18 U.S.C. § 844(e) (threatened use of explosives) carries a maximum sentence of up to 10 years in federal prison.

-• The charge under 18 U.S.C. § 875(c) is punishable by up to 5 years in prison.
+• The charge under 18 U.S.C. § 875(c) (interstate communication of threats) is punishable by up to 5 years in prison.

-Given the multiple counts, if convicted on all charges, Larson could potentially face decades in federal prison.
+With seven counts in total, Larson could potentially face decades in federal prison.

 Implications of the Case